 Why do we group processes like this?
 One way to think about this is that the Knowledge Areas encompass what the Project Manager needs to know, while the Process Groups describe the actions the Project Manager (and team) needs to do.
 Or, put another way, Knowledge Areas are about knowledge on project management topics, while Process Groups seek to apply that knowledge.
 They provide a logical sequence of steps within the Knowledge Area.

-Because the project management processes, Process Groups, and Knowledge Areas span the entire project lifecycle, questions discussing their relationships appear frequently in the PMP® Exam.
+Because the project management processes, Process Groups, and Knowledge Areas span the entire project lifecycle, questions discussing their relationships appear frequently in the PMP Exam.
 Remember that the Knowledge Areas focus on what the Project Manager needs to know, while the Process Groups describe the actions the Project Manager (and team) needs to do.
-Understanding and memorizing the hierarchical and yet interdependent relationships between the Knowledge Areas (strategy), the Process Groups (steps), and the building blocks (47 processes of project management) will help you during the PMP® exam.
+Understanding and memorizing the hierarchical and yet interdependent relationships between the Knowledge Areas (strategy), the Process Groups (steps), and the building blocks (49 processes of project management) will help you during the PMP exam.

-Most exam takers would make use of the first 5 minutes of their PMP® Exam time to draw this table onto an empty sheet of paper (from their own memory), so that they can use it as a reference in answering their 200 exam questions.
+As a trick, many PMP exam takers would make use of the first 5 minutes of their PMP Exam time to draw this table onto an empty sheet of paper (from their own memory) so that they can use it as a reference in answering their 200 exam questions.